 \subsection{Task Specific Methods}

-Existing methods used in plant phenotyping from 3D input point clouds mainly focus on four tasks: 3D reconstruction of the plant, extracting a skeleton of the branching structure of the plant, segmenting the plant into organs, and extracting measurements from the point cloud.
+Existing plant phenotyping methods from 3D point clouds mainly focus on three tasks: 3D reconstruction, extracting a skeleton of the branching structure, and segmentation.

-\paragraph{3D Reconstruction} Reconstructing plant geometry from an input scan represented by a 3D point cloud is an important problem due to its applications in computer graphics and plant phenotyping.
-This is a particularly challenging 3D reconstruction problem as plants contain thin structures and as different organs lead to significant self-occlusions.
+\paragraph{3D Reconstruction} While some works reconstruct 3D plants from a single 2D image~\cite{liu2025boxplant}, we focus on reconstructing plant geometry from an input 3D point cloud.
+This 3D reconstruction problem is challenging as plants contain thin structures and self-occlusions.

-In computer graphics, Gonzalez~\etal~\cite{gonzalez2023tree} use UnrealEngine~\cite{unreal} to reconstruct digital urban trees by reconstructing a mesh that represents the tree trunk, estimating the volume and density of the canopy, and filling the canopy with generated leaves.
-This method focuses on global geometry and ignores the branching structure of the plant architecture.
+In computer graphics, Gonzalez~\etal~\cite{gonzalez2023tree} reconstruct urban trees by computing a mesh representing the tree trunk, estimating the volume and density of the canopy, and filling the canopy with generated leaves.
+The branching structure of the plant is ignored.
+Another line of work focuses on branching structures of trees~\cite{du2019adtree, plant-recon, 5246837, TreePartNet21, 10.1145/1289603.1289610} by first extracting a skeleton and subsequently reconstructing a mesh per branch.
+Foliage is not reconstructed.

-Another line of work focuses on the tree branching structure~\cite{du2019adtree, plant-recon, 5246837, TreePartNet21, 10.1145/1289603.1289610}, by estimating a skeletal structure of the tree.
-Given the skeleton, a mesh surface can be reconstructed over each branch.
-However, the foliage part of the trees is either excluded from the input, or reconstructed by randomly generating leaves to fill the canopy.

-Closest to our work, Prasad~\etal~\cite{prasad2022deep} explore different implicit surface reconstruction algorithms, including classical and neural based ones, on 3D point clouds of a single plant.
-They demonstrate that this task is challenging due to fine geometric structures.
-Note that our method's output contains more information than a 3D reconstruction, as our parametric output allows to infer information on the plant's skeleton and organs.
-For 3D reconstruction, we compare our method experimentally to this work.
+Closest to our work, Prasad~\etal~\cite{prasad2022deep} compare different implicit reconstruction algorithms on 3D point clouds of a plant.
+We compare our method experimentally to SIREN~\cite{sitzmann2020implicitneuralrepresentationsperiodic}, the best performing method tested in this work.

-\paragraph{Skeletonization} Extracting the skeletal structure of plants is a well-studied problem.
-One line of works, discussed above, extracts skeletons as one part of a pipeline to reconstruct the plant~\cite{du2019adtree, plant-recon, 5246837, TreePartNet21, 10.1145/1289603.1289610}.